 Schemes to help ensure future generations of digital innovators include the creation of the BBC micro:bit, a micro controller with in-built sensors, such as compass and accelerometer, Bluetooth connectivity and pins that enable it to be connected to external sensors and other devices.

-The developers of the micro:bit took a very considered ethical approach to developing their device – purposefully restricting some functions, such as disabling internet connectivity, restricting radio communication, and strengthening security around others, such as Bluetooth pairing, due to concerns around safety and privacy of young users.
+The developers of the micro:bit took a very considered ethical approach to developing their device – purposefully restricting some functions, such as disabling Internet connectivity, restricting radio communication, and strengthening security around others, such as Bluetooth pairing, due to concerns around safety and privacy of children users.

-Working alongside partners from the NSPCC, the Family Online Safety Institute, and the Micro:bit Educational Foundation, researchers from Lancaster, including computer scientists involved in the development of the operating software for the BBC micro:bit, will explore these issues as part of a one-year project ‘Child Proofing the Internet of Things’.
+Working alongside partners from the NSPCC, the Family Online Safety Institute, and the Micro:Bit Educational Foundation, researchers from Lancaster University, including computer scientists involved in the development of the operating software for the BBC micro:bit, will explore these issues as part of a one-year project ‘Child Proofing the Internet of Things’.
 The project has been funded by the Engineering and Physical Sciences Research Council (EPSRC) via the PETRAS IoT Hub.

 By working with groups of children to find out the ways they would use IoT devices, and then working with child protection experts, the research aims to:

-Dr Bran Knowles, Lecturer in Data Science and principal investigator, said: “Because we want future generations to be computer literate and to have a better range of core programming skills, children are encouraged to interact with programmable devices.
-Many of these devices have great functionality that requires them to be connected to the internet.
-However, this could potentially cause concerns around the privacy and security of the children using these devices.
+Dr Bran Knowles, Lancaster University Lecturer in Data Science and principal investigator, said: “Because we want future generations to be computer literate and to have a better range of core programming skills, children are encouraged to interact with programmable devices.
+Many of these devices have great functionality that requires them to be connected to the Internet.
+However this could potentially cause concerns around the privacy and security of the children using these devices.